ResearchSpace Documentation

 Create and save any Knowledge Maps you want to embed in your narrative.
 Add any entities you want to include in the narrative to the saved items panel.

-1. Click New Semantic Narrative on the homepage.
+- Click New Semantic Narrative on the homepage.
 The Semantic Narrative opens in a Frame within ResearchSpace.
-Unfortunately, this feature of ResearchSpace means you can’t use the browser’s back button to return to the previous page.
+This feature of ResearchSpace means you can’t use the browser’s back button to return to the previous page.

 Edit, Copy, or Delete a Semantic Narrative